 This makes it a benefit for consumers, as they would otherwise help finance such measures via grid tariffs.
-Congestion rents are described in detail below in the so-cio-economic benefits section.
+Congestion rents are described in detail below in the socio-economic benefits section.

 Transfer of Energinet's costs: Danish political agreements outline that Energinet should transfer as much of its costs to the future owners of the offshore wind farm.
 EU law outlines that network operators apply cost-reflective costs to the grid users which is expected to cause co-financing of Energinet's costs between the owners of the wind farms and the consumers.
 The financing is specified in the tariff methodology on the energy island, which is developed by Energinet and subject to the approval by the Danish Utility Regular (Forsyningstilsynet).
 It is, however, also assumed that possible EU funding will offset part of the collected transfer of costs.
-While the transfer of Energinet's costs are transfer impacts the socio-economic estimates depends on whether or not costs are transferred to Danish consumers (e.g. through higher tariffs).
+While the transfer of Energinet's costs will have a positive impact on the project-economic estimates, the extent to which the transfer impacts the socio-economic estimates depends on whether or not costs are transferred to Danish consumers (e.g. through higher tariffs).
 If costs are transferred to Danish consumers, the transfer will impact the socio-economic results - however, since the project economics is part of the socio-economy the total will remain the same, regardless of who the cost is transferred to.